-It’s fall, which means that Thanksgiving and cold weather are on their way.
-It’s time to make sure man’s best friend is ready for the colder weather.
+It is fall, which means that Thanksgiving and cold weather are on their way.
+It is time to make sure man’s best friend is ready for the colder weather.

 DIY Dog Heating Pad Tutorial

 This sewing project is made with fleece fabric.
 I purchased a $3 fleece throw with a dog print on it at Walmart.
 That 50″ x 60″ throw can be enough to make an entire heating pad.